AlazzR/CLRS-Introduction-to-Algorithm/README.md

        * Used Django for the backend and user authentication
        * Used Javascript ES6, Handlebars and axios
        * Used google book API
+   * **Chat App using Node and Express**
+       * Used Node and Express for the backend, and JWT for user authentication.
+       * Used Javascript ES6, Handlebars and axios
+       * Used Sequelize as my ORM to my postgres database
+       * Used Socket.io to enable the chatting mechanism between users

 ## Algorithm Training